Printing functional finishes

 - Optical effects

-One specialised development that TANATEX has been working on is ‘functionalised inks’.
-Currently the company’s BAYSCENT® product has a range of different scents available.
-The possibilities with this technology are endless when it comes to application, such as lavender scent on bed linen or a lemon on the textiles of a car seat to work as an air-freshener in the car.
+TANATEX has worked on is ‘functionalised inks’.
+The company’s BAYSCENT® range consists of different scents.
+The possibilities are endless when it comes to application.
+For example, you can add lavender scent on bed linen.
+But also lemon on the textiles of a car seat to work as an air-freshener in the car.
 Ruchser explains: “Applications would be similar to regular finishing applications via foulard.
-The advantage is that the finish only needs to be applied on one side and it can be applied only where needed.”
-The company has been using Zimmer Austria’s Chromojet technology to apply the inks.
+The advantage is that the finish only needs to be applied on one side and only where needed.”
+TANATEX uses Zimmer Austria’s Chromojet technology to apply the inks.
 “We felt it should be possible as well to add functionalised finished via valve jet printing onto textiles,” says Ruchser.
-“So, next to the known printing process utilising colour, we are applying a functionality onto the textiles where it is needed.
-Examples are anti-odour finishes for the armpits, or every scent you can think of (a separate finish, not an ink).”
+“So, next to the known printing process utilising colour, we apply a functionality onto the textiles where needed.
+For example, anti-odour finishes for the armpits, or every scent you can think of (a separate finish, not an ink).”